Standing spin-wave mode structure and linewidth in partially disordered perpendicularly magnetized sub-micron Permalloy disc arrays: Abstract

 \section{Abstract}

-Standing spin wave mode frequencies and linewidths in partially disordered perpendicularly magnetized arrays of sub-micron Permalloy discs are measured using vector network analyzer ferromagnetic resonance.
+Standing spin wave mode frequencies and linewidths in partially disordered perpendicular magnetized arrays of sub-micron Permalloy discs are measured using broadband ferromagnetic resonance and compared to analytical results from a single, isolated disc.
+The measured mode structure qualitatively reproduces the structure expected from the theory.
 Fitted demagnetizing parameters decrease with increasing array disorder.
-Frequency separation between first and second radial modes is found to be higher than theoretical predictions for isolated discs.
-The relative frequencies between successive spin wave modes are unaffected by changes to the long-range array ordering.
-An increase in standing spin wave broadening at low applied magnetic fields that has a magnitude which is correlated to array disorder is observed.
-The fitted intrinsic damping parameter is found to increase with increasing array disorder.
+The frequency difference between the first and second radial modes is found to be higher in the measured array systems than predicted by theory for an isolated disc.
+The relative frequencies between successive spin wave modes are unaffected by reduction of the long-range ordering of discs in the array.
+An increase in standing spin wave resonance linewidth at low applied magnetic fields is observed and grows more severe with increased array disorder.